leandromoreira/cdn-up-and-running/README.md

 ## Monitoring Tools

 Checking the cache effectiveness by looking at the command line isn't efficient.
-It's better if we use a tool for that. **Prometheus** will be used to scrap the metrics on all servers, and **Grafana** will show graphics based on the metrics collected by the prometheus.
+It's better if we use a tool for that. **Prometheus** will be used to scrape metrics on all servers, and **Grafana** will show graphics based on the metrics collected by the prometheus.

 ![instrumentalization architecture](/img/metrics_architecture.webp "instrumentalization architecture")